Leading Financial and Family Law Attorneys

-This case helps illustrate why you should consult with an experienced bankruptcy law firm, such as the Bankruptcy Law Firm of Don Harris, if you have any doubts about what the means test could mean to you in a bankruptcy proceeding.
+This case helps illustrate why you should consult with an experienced bankruptcy law firm, such as New Mexico Financial and Family Law, if you have any doubts about what the means test could mean to you in a bankruptcy proceeding.

 What steps must be taken before filing for Chapter 7 bankruptcy?

-Please note: a pleasant surprise has been realized by a number of Don Harris’ clients who, apparently exceeding the guidelines, found that they still could file under Chapter 7.
+Please note: a pleasant surprise has been realized by a number of our clients who, apparently exceeding the guidelines, found that they still could file under Chapter 7.
 A good bankruptcy lawyer may be able to “shoehorn” someone into a Chapter 7 case based on a detailed analysis of the particular facts involved.
-Don Harris recently helped a family of three with nearly $90,000 in gross annual income successfully complete Chapter 7 and keep all of their property.
+New Mexico Financial and Family Law recently helped a family of three with nearly $90,000 in gross annual income successfully complete Chapter 7 and keep all of their property.
 This was because the law allows for people who earn more than the median income to consider secured debt obligations, unusual medical expenses and other unique circumstances.
 Past success does not guarantee similar results for someone else, but you should contact a reputable bankruptcy lawyer before assuming that you cannot qualify for Chapter 7.
-To contact The Albuquerque Area bankruptcy Law Firm of Don Harris, click here
+To contact New Mexico Financial and Family Law, click here.

 Go to the Chapter 7 Means Test Calculation Form

-New Mexico Financial Law, is an Albuquerque, New Mexico based bankruptcy law firm which provides United States Bankruptcy legal services and advice throughout the state.
+New Mexico Financial and Family Law is an Albuquerque, New Mexico based bankruptcy law firm which provides United States Bankruptcy legal services and advice throughout the state.
 The majority of its clients reside in the Albuquerque, New Mexico, area, i.e., Albuquerque, Bernalillo, Rio Rancho, Los Lunas and Belen.
 But the firm can also represent clients statewide in Hobbs, Las Cruces, Clovis, Farmington and other New Mexico cities.
-Don Harris represents clients who reside in New Mexico and also New Mexico residents residing in out-of-state jurisdictions.
-Bankruptcy law, as practiced by New Mexico Financial Law, addresses all of a client’s concerns; legal, financial, and emotional.
-Don attempts to settle bankruptcy cases through negotiation.
-If negotiation is unsuccessful then the trial skills of Don and his firm are brought into play.
+New Mexico Financial and Family Law represents clients who reside in New Mexico and also New Mexico residents residing in out-of-state jurisdictions.
+Bankruptcy law, as practiced by New Mexico Financial and Family Law, addresses all of a client’s concerns; legal, financial, and emotional.
+We attempt to settle bankruptcy cases through negotiation.
+If negotiation is unsuccessful then the trial skills of the attorneys at New Mexico Financial and Family Law are brought into play.
 Don Harris is a well-known and respected Albuquerque, New Mexico, lawyer.
-Don Harris not only provides the legal bankruptcy advice and guidance expected of an experienced lawyer, he also works with other professionals such as financial advisors, CPAs and mental health counselors to provide the firm’s clients with many of the services needed to get through their financial and personal challenging times.
+The firm not only provides the legal bankruptcy advice and guidance expected of an experienced lawyer, we also work with other professionals such as financial advisors, CPAs and mental health counselors to provide the firm’s clients with many of the services needed to get through their financial and personal challenging times.

 The hiring of a lawyer is an important decision that cannot be based solely upon advertisements.
 Before you decide, ask us to send you free written information about our qualifications and experience.